FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 EBIT is earnings before interest and taxes.
 EBITDA adds back depreciation and amortization.

 For most bootstrapped SaaS companies with minimal fixed assets, EBIT and EBITDA are nearly identical.
-EBITDA became the standard because it strips out non-cash accounting charges, giving a cleaner view of operational profitability.
-Neither metric accounts for capital expenditures, which for SaaS means significant engineering investment.
+EBITDA strips out non-cash accounting charges, giving a cleaner view of operational profitability.
+Both are profitability SaaS metrics, but only one survives an audit unchallenged.

 Full guide: EBIT vs EBITDA in SaaS